-Katie Davis, PsyD, a Manhattan-based clinical neuropsychologist and neuroscience researcher at Johns Hopkins, agrees.
+Dr. Katie Davis, PsyD, a clinical neuropsychologist and neuroscience researcher at Johns Hopkins University, agrees.
 “The biggest tip I give to patients with sleep problems is to not worry too much if they can’t sleep,” she tells Bustle.
-“There is no set amount of sleep you need, and a night or two of poor sleep won’t have as much of an effect on you as you might think.”

-Also, even though you may be inclined to be anxious about falling back asleep, you may want to try the opposite and think about staying away, Dr. Kansagra says.
-“It sounds counterintuitive, but if you’re having trouble falling asleep, think about doing the opposite — this often lessens anxiety and gives your mind a chance to relax enough to fall asleep,” he says.
-“It’s a technique known as paradoxical intent.”
+Dr. Kansagra says, “It sounds counterintuitive, but if you’re having trouble falling asleep, think about doing the opposite — this often lessens anxiety and gives your mind a chance to relax enough to fall asleep,” he says.

-All in all, if you still are waking up in the middle of the night, speak to your doctor, Dr. Edelson says.
-“If waking during the night is a recurring issue, this may be a sign of something else going on,” he says.
+“If waking during the night is a recurring issue, this may be a sign of something else going on,” Dr. Edelson says.
 “Sleep disorders are very common, and correcting the rhythm is essential.
 Your doctor may have some simple advice to further improve your sleep hygiene practices and can also help you identify other flags for sleep disorders, such as insomnia and sleep apnea.”

 Dr. Edelson adds that poor sleep quality or inadequate hours of sleep can have adverse effects on your health beyond just fatigue. “[E]levated blood pressure, and a weakened immune system are just a few ways a lack of quality [sleep] can take a toll,” he says.